 Several insurance firms offer competitive specialist policies for classic, vintage and future classic machines.
 Some do it all, while others focus on one or two.

-And if you along with your bike go shiny side down or your machine needs a major repair, the following insurers should be there to pick up the pieces
+Should the worst happen, and you along with your bike go shiny side down or your machine needs a major repair, the following insurers should be there to pick up the pieces.

 So here, in order of online reputation and customer reviews are the seven best classic motorcycle insurance companies.

 They vary from well-known, generalist motorcycle insurance companies (offering classic policies) to classic motorbike specialists.
 (All the companies listed offer Comprehensive, Third-Party, Fire & Theft and Third-Party Only cover.)